Ignition Interlock FAQ

 There are NO hidden fees with us.
 Other companies in the industry charge their clients for lockout and reset fees which can cost around $75 each time.
 We do not charge our clients any fees.
-Instead, we are available with 24/7 customer service to help you with any problem you may have.
+Instead, our customer service is ready to help you with any problem you may have.
 Give us a call today if you have any questions about our pricing or our ignition interlock program in general.

 This can occur when you miss or fail a state required rolling retest.
-This may cause your vehicle to go into service mode requiring you to take the vehicle back to the service center.
+This may cause your interlock system to put your vehicle into service mode requiring you to take the vehicle back to the service center.
 Other companies charge on average $75 to reset the device.
 With us, it’s free.

 A rolling retest is required once you start your vehicle.
 It is mandatory to submit a breath test at random times during your drive.
 If your ignition interlock beeps and flashes on screen you must pull over and give a breath sample.
-You will have around 7 minutes (each state is different) to give your sample otherwise it will show as a missed test.
+You will have between 3 and 10 minutes (each state is different) to give your sample otherwise it will show as a missed test.
 It can also lead to a lockout where you will not be able to drive your car for an allotted period of time.

 The state requires you to submit a breath test prior to being able to start your vehicle.
 Please remember to rinse your mouth out with water first before submitting a test.
 If your sample registers alcohol, pending the state setting, you may not be able to start your vehicle.
 Once your breath test registers as under the legal limit you will be able to start your car and get on the road.

-No, our ignition interlock devices can only prevent your vehicle from starting.
+No, our ignition interlock systems can only prevent your vehicle from starting.
 Our interlock cannot shut off your vehicle while it is in use.

 Before starting your vehicle, check your device screen to see when your next service date is.
 If “service due” appears on your screen, it will be necessary to drive to a service center to get your interlock device calibrated.
 There will also be a countdown on the device to your next state required service date.
 It is important to get your device serviced before or on the service date.
 Missing a calibration will make you noncompliant and cause your ignition interlock device to lockout.